 Okay, his loss, my gain. (lol!)
 None for him, more for me!
 I didn’t pester him any more.

-Later my son came for another visit and told me that his friend had shared his encounter with me and my peach offerings with their roommates.
+Later my son came for another visit and told me that his friend had shared our encounter and my peach offerings with his other roommates.
 “She was like Betty Crocker on acid!”

-Somehow this story got around to my son’s other friends and I had a reputation….for offering peaches, water, or food to anyone who came to my house.
+Somehow this story got around to my son’s other friends and I now had a reputation….for offering peaches, water, or food to anyone who came to my house.
+At least I have buckets of Southern Hospitality when company comes!

 But I still wonder if that nickname is remembered by the other people in my son’s group.
-Oh, well I bet he will regret someday not at least trying one bite!!
+Oh, well I bet he will regret someday not at least trying one bite of my South Carolina Peaches!!